megamattzilla/secure-deliver-optimize-genai/docs/class1/class1.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Hallucination in AI is when an AI model generates information that is false, inaccurate, or completely made up, even though it might sound convincing.
 It's like the AI "imagining" things that aren't real or aren't supported by its training data.

-For instance, if you ask an AI about a person named "Olivia Smith" it might confidently generate a detailed biography about a specific Oliver Smith, complete with birth date and achievements, even though it's not referring to any real person – it's just combining patterns it learned during training
+For instance, if you ask an AI about a person named "Olivia Smith" it might confidently generate a detailed biography about a specific Olivia Smith, complete with birth date and achievements, even though it's not referring to any real person – it's just combining patterns it learned during training

 What "token" means in context in AI?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 A token is the basic unit of text that an AI model processes and understands.
 A token can be a word, part of a word, or even a punctuation mark.
-Tokenization is the process of breaking down text into these individual tokens
+Tokenization is the process of breaking down text into these individual tokens.

 Typically, 1 token is approximately:

 - 4 characters of English text
 - About 3/4 of a word
 - Varies slightly between different AI models